 Carlsbad by the Sea Resort

 Does your San Diego sojourn include a layover at LEGOLAND?
-Stay close to the bricktacular action when you reserve a room at Carlsbad by the Sea Resort.
+In search of dog friendly hotels in San Diego that will let you stay close to the bricktacular action?
+Then, reserve a room at Carlsbad by the Sea Resort.
 Embrace your inner tranquillity as you revel in the garden courtyards, gazebos, and refreshing pool waters.

 Spot the iconic Carlsbad Windmill or pencil in some R&R when you hop aboard the complimentary beach shuttle.
 Just over a mile from LEGOLAND California and minutes from the Carlsbad Premium Outlets, the Sea Resort is an ideal reprieve after a day of San Diego sightseeing.